jeff-bruemmer/vaporwair/README.md

 ```

 ### Hourly weather
-The hourly weather report prints a short description of the forecaste, as well as the expected temperature, precipitation, precipitation intensity, and windspeed for the next 12 hours.
+The hourly weather report prints a short description of the forecast, as well as the expected temperature, precipitation, precipitation intensity, and wind speed for the next 12 hours.
 ```
 $ vaporwair -h
 Partly cloudy until tomorrow afternoon.